HammadAfzalCode/Netflix-GPT/README.md

 -Deploying Our App to Production
 -Create Sign-up user account
 -Implemented sign in user api

+- Created Redux Store with userSlice
   -Implemented sign out feature
--update profile api call
+  -update profile
--fetch movies from tmdb

-- Created Redux Store with userSlice
+  -BugFix- Sign up displayName and profile picture update -BugFix - if the user is not login redirect /browse to login page and vice-versa -

+-

 # Features